 Oxeltra tablets must be swallowed whole, and not broken, chewed or crushed.
 The administration of broken, chewed or crushed controlled release oxycodone tablets leads to a rapid release and absorption of a potentially fatal dose of oxycodone (see Section 4.9).

 Concomitant use of alcohol and Oxeltra may increase the undesirable effects of Oxeltra; concomitant use should be avoided.

 Abuse of oral dosage forms by parenteral administration can be expected to result in serious adverse events, such as local tissue necrosis, infection, pulmonary granulomas, increased risk of endocarditis, and valvular heart injury, which may be fatal.

 Oxeltra 30 mg tablets contain lactose monohydrate (63.20 mg).
 Patients with rare hereditary problems of galactose intolerance, total lactase deficiency or glucose-galactose malabsorption should not take this medicine.

 Empty matrix (tablets) may be seen in the stools.

-Opioids may influence the hypothalamic-pituitary-adrenal or – gonadal axes.
+Opioids such as oxycodone hydrochloride may influence the hypothalamic-pituitary-adrenal or – gonadal axes.
 Some changes that can be seen include an increase in serum prolactin, and decreases in plasma cortisol and testosterone.
 Clinical symptoms may manifest from these hormonal changes.